colinskorir/Hello_Rust/README.md

    - `02-cargo-run-hello.png` – prompt + greeting sample
    - `03-cargo-run-joke.png` – joke API output
    - `04-vscode-setup.png` – editor + extensions panel
- - Update the Loom URL (if recorded) and keep it alongside these screenshots for quick reviewer access.

 *Final thoughts:* Rust’s learning curve is real, but partnering with GenAI as a just-in-time tutor made the process fun instead of frustrating.
 I’m now confident enough to start shipping real CLI utilities. 🚀